Raghuram1784/BMI-Calculator/README.md

 ## Description

-The BMI Calculator is a web application built using HTML, CSS, and JavaScript.
+The BMI Calculator is a web application built using **HTML, CSS, and JavaScript**.
 It calculates the Body Mass Index (BMI) based on user-provided height in centimeters and weight in kilograms.
 After entering the values and clicking on "Calculate", it displays the BMI value and provides a message indicating whether the BMI is underweight, normal, or overweight based on predefined ranges.<br>

 ![BMI Calculator](BMI.png)